Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: Preliminary discussions

 Then, straightforward computations show that $\dot{w}_i = \dot{u}_i + P^\prime(\tau_i)\dot{\tau}_i = 0$, which can represent the second equation of the particle model.
 Again, we can identify $w_i(t) = w^\Lag(t,X_i)$ and thus we get

 As proved in~\cite{aw2002SIAP}, equation~\eqref{eq:1DLagrConsLaw} and equation~\eqref{eq:1DLagrSpeed} give the Lagrangian version of the ARZ model~\eqref{eq:1D:ARZ}.
-Thus, we have showed that from the microscopic FTL model is derived as a semi-discretization of the macroscopic ARZ model in Lagrangian coordinates.
+Thus, the microscopic FTL model can be derived through a semi-discretization of the macroscopic ARZ model in Lagrangian coordinates.

-In Figure~\ref{fig:1D} we provide the same simulation proposed in~\cite{aw2002SIAP} in order to give a numerical evidence of the link between the two models.
-The blue dotted line is the initial condition for the density $\rho$ and the flux $\rho u$, while the red solid line and the orange circles give the solution of the macroscopic and of the microscopic model, respectively.
-We refer to~\cite{aw2002SIAP} for further details on the simulation parameters.
+In Figure~\ref{fig:1D}, we replicate the simulation results presented in~\cite{aw2002SIAP} in order to give a numerical evidence of the relationship between the two models.
+The blue dotted line is the initial condition for the density $\rho$ and the flux $\rho u$, while the red solid line and the orange circles give the solution of the macroscopic and microscopic model, respectively.
+We refer the reader to~\cite{aw2002SIAP} for further details on the simulation parameters.